sstaub/eOS/README.md

 ```

 ### **OscButton**
 With this new class you can create generic buttons which allows you to control other OSC compatible software in the network like QLab.
-The class initializer is overloaded to allow sending different OSC data types: Interger 32 bit, Float, Strings or no data.
+The class initializer is overloaded to allow sending different OSC data types: Integer 32 bit, Float, Strings or no data.

 For USB
 ```